cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 If you want to implement a custom shading effect in the engine, you need to write your own custom Effect.
 We recommend editing effect files using __Visual Studio Code__ with the official **Cocos Effect** plugin from the marketplace.

-**Note**: This document is targeted at Technical Artists or Graphics developers.
+> **Note**: this document is targeted at Technical Artists or Graphics developers.
 If you are a design artist who needs specific shader customizations, please contact your Technical Artist or Programmer for support.

 ## Framework Syntax